 Why is PARTNER so important to your disclosure?
 Other studies, such as the HPTN 052 study, also proved that the treatment is prevention?

 "PARTNER is the largest study to include extensive data on vaginal and anal sex without a condom.
 It also included anal sex among heterosexual couples, not just MSMs.
-Another critical finding in PARTNER is that having a sexually transmitted disease (STD) or probably a viral peal does not affect the risk, which is also a conclusion of the Canadian consensus treatment in the context of criminal law - signed by more than 70 experts on HIV and The largest association of infectious diseases in Canada.
+Another critical finding in PARTNER is that having a sexually transmitted disease (STD) or probably a viral peal does not affect risk, which is also a conclusion of the Canadian consensus on treatment in the context of criminal law - signed by more than 70 experts on HIV and the largest association of infectious diseases in Canada.